6 Balance of payments (BOP): Importance and components of BOP

-The balance of payments (BoP) of a country is a systematic record of all economic transactions between residents of that country and residents of the rest of the world during a specified period — usually a quarter or a financial year (imf2009?).
+The Balance of Payments (BoP) of a country is a systematic record of all economic transactions between residents of that country and residents of the rest of the world during a specified period — usually a quarter or a financial year.
+It is a flow (not stock), recorded on double-entry book-keeping, and therefore always balances as an accounting identity.
+When a country says it has a “BoP deficit”, it usually means a deficit on the current account or on autonomous transactions.

-IMF (BPM6) Statistical statement summarising transactions between residents and non-residents Comprehensive, double-entry
+IMF (BPM6) “A statistical statement that summarises transactions between residents and non-residents during a period” Comprehensive, double-entry

 TipBalance of Trade vs Balance of Payments